sourceperl/pyModbusTCP/docs/quickstart/index.rst

 from PyPi::

-    # for Python 2.7
+    # for Python 2
-    sudo pip-2.7 install pyModbusTCP
+    sudo pip2 install pyModbusTCP
-    # or for Python 3.2
+    # or for Python 3
-    sudo pip-3.2 install pyModbusTCP
+    sudo pip3 install pyModbusTCP
-    # or upgrade from an older release
+    # upgrade from an older release
-    sudo pip-3.2 install pyModbusTCP --upgrade
+    sudo pip3 install pyModbusTCP --upgrade

 from Github::